23 Sep How to leverage yourself using SOPs

 But the SOP doesn’t paint the full picture.
 You can think of it as the formula or y = mx + b.
 The SOP defines the slope (m) and the Y-intercept (b), but it still requires you to pass through a variable (x).
 Here’s where our project management tool comes in.
 (Yup, you guessed it.)

 First we create the task using the corresponding template.

 Then as the task’s originator I’ll specify the variables that map to the SOP.
 So in this case it would be the top 5 stories, the below the fold, the button and the “and finally section.”

 Last – but definitely not least – there’s the Definition of Done (DoD).
 How will both Jaen and I know that the task is complete and ensure a smooth hand-off?
 The DoD ensures that there are no remaining open loops.
 Once I’m notified, I do a quick scan and then queue the email to be sent the next day at 6 am PDT.

-I only discovered SOPs recently (and have yet to read the book which birthed the concept, The E-Myth Revisited) but have been spreading the mantra far and wide.
+I only discovered SOPs recently (and have yet to read the books which birthed the concept, The E-Myth Revisited and Work the System) but have been spreading the mantra far and wide.
 So whether you run a team of M&A bankers, work for yourself, manage a political campaign (or are a Jonas brother)… just remember, 3’s the magic number.